 On Good Love Gone Bad Paula chooses another ingenious concept to start the song.
 She presents her saxophone performance in an unadulterated way without any other musical accompaniment.
 The Rippington’s very own keyboardist Bill Heller serves with the extremely smoothly You Got It.

-If it was ever a good time to buy an album, than it’s now with the finest music on the market.
-Paula Atherton’s Shake It is the the ultimate starter to complete your smooth jazz collection.
+If it was ever a good time to buy an album then it’s now with the finest music on the market.
+Paula Atherton’s Shake It is the ultimate starter to complete your smooth jazz collection.

 Credit: Hans-Bernd Hulsmann

 Feb.
 6, 2015

 Here she is once again dancing the funk right off everyone’s dancing shoes: saxtress Paula Atherton.
 The lady has a new label (Maurice White’s Kalimba Music), some slammin’ contributions from one of the coolest guitarist around, Nick Colionne, lovely trumpeter Cindy Bradley, and the wonderfully talented, equally lovely keyboardist Gail Jhonson.
 Couple that with that same seductive, crystal clear vocal style that has brought her this far and an album of all-new, all original material – Ear Candy — and I think we can look for a chart-topper here.